meganduchesne/LDP_thesis/README.md

 #WELCOME

+### Contact Information

+Study lead: **Megan Duchesne**

+Email: megan.duchesne13\@gmail.com

+Principal Investigator: Peter Arcese

+Institution: The University of British Columbia

+##Study information

-##Study information This project is based on my MSc thesis work which
-uses 49 years of morphological and survival data for a population of song sparrows (Melospiza melodia) on Mandarte Island to test whether selection has occurred on traits linked to competitive ability in response to invasion by a dominant competitor (Paserella unalaschcensis) 4 decades ago.
+This project is based on my MSc thesis work which uses 49 years of morphological and survival data for a population of song sparrows (Melospiza melodia) on Mandarte Island to test whether selection has occurred on traits linked to competitive ability in response to invasion by a dominant competitor (Paserella unalaschcensis) 4 decades ago.

+Funding: This study was funded by NSERC-CGSM and Werner and Hildegarde Hesse

 #Location X̱OX̱ DEȽ / Mandarte Island., B.C.
 (48.6329°, longitude
 -123.2859°)